 I took one of my foraging bags, better known as small freezer bags, from my pocket and collected about 2 pounds in weight.

-On reflection I should have waited for my return trip to gather the apples as I now had to carry them with me on the rest of m
+On reflection I should have waited for my return trip to gather the apples as I now had to carry them with me on the rest of my walk.

 The real purpose of my trip this morning was to gather a couple of bags of pine cones that I had seen on a walk earlier in the week.